Meal planning can seem so burdensome and overwhelming. But when we plan meals, it helps us eat healthier and stay on a budget.

 So how do we do it?

 First questions to ask: Who’s eating?
 What dietary restrictions do they have?
-I’m gluten-free, dairy-free, and soy-free, so when I start to think about and look for recipes, I start there.
+Is someone gluten-free, dairy-free, or soy-free?
+Start your thinking and searching there.
 What’s your budget?
 It is possible to eat healthy on a budget.
+And another resource worth bookmarking is the Environmental Working Group’s “Good Food on a Tight Budget” shopping guide.

 Then, check ingredients used in each recipe and create a grocery list.
-What items do you have already (I love finding recipes with lots of those!) and what items need to go on your grocery list?
-I’ve been using an app called Wunderlist to keep my grocery list updated and sometimes create my meal plans.
-But my friend Debby recently told me about one she uses called Paprika, which helps you organize recipes, make meal plans, and create grocery lists.
+What items do you have on hand already, and what items need to go on your grocery list?
+A list-making app on your phone can simplify the shopping experience.
+I’ve used the Paprika app, which helps organize recipes, make meal plans, and create grocery lists, for several years.

-Remember to include on your grocery list any items you’ll need for healthy breakfasts and lunches.
-I try to keep those simple and routine, revolving those around a few healthy possibilities – eggs for breakfast and a fresh, non-processed option for lunch, such as salad with protein on top.
+If you’re planning for healthy breakfasts and lunches, try to keep those simple and routine, revolving through several healthy possibilities – eggs or overnight oats for breakfast and a fresh, non-processed option for lunch, such as salad with protein on top.

-Once you determine your meals and make your grocery list, you have a few more steps.
+Once you determine your meals and make your grocery list, consider planning out a few more steps.

 Meal Planning Resources